Skip to navigation Skip to content

 • medical vulnerabilities impact the customer's ability to access a service centre

-• Customers are in rural or remote areas and have access to the required technology
+• is in rural or remote areas and has access to the required technology

 Remote customers

-Where the customer cannot reliably access the required technology for video conference, the assessor must consider an alternative assessment format including:
+Where the customer cannot reliably access the required technology for VC, the assessor must consider an alternative assessment format including:

-• phone assessment, via remote agent or personal device, or
+• phone assessment, through remote agent or personal device, or

-If the customer/nominee have requested an interview format that cannot be supported, see Table 5.
+If the customer/nominee requests an interview format the agency cannot support, see Table 4.

 4